abhinavsingh/proxy.py/README.md

 For `windows` and `Python < 3.8`, you can still try out threadless mode by starting `proxy.py` with `--threadless` flag.

 If threadless works for you, consider sending a PR by editing `_env_threadless_compliant` method in the `proxy/common/constants.py` file.

+## Threadless Remote vs Local execution mode

+Original threadless implementation used `remote` execution mode.
+This is also depicted under [High level architecture](#high-level-architecture) as ASCII art.

+Under `remote` execution mode, acceptors delegate incoming client connection processing to a remote worker process.
+By default, acceptors delegate connections in round-robin fashion.
+Worker processing the request may or may not be running on the same CPU core as the acceptor.
+This architecture scales well for high throughput, but results in spawning 2xCPU processes.

+Example, if there are N-CPUs on the machine, by default, N acceptors and N worker processes are started.
+You can tune number of processes using `--num-acceptors` and `--num-workers` flag.
+You might want more workers than acceptors or vice versa depending upon your use case.

+In v2.4.x, `local` execution mode was added, mainly to reduce number of processes spawned by default.
+This model serves well for day-to-day single user use cases and for developer testing scenarios.
+Under `local` execution mode, acceptors delegate client connections to a companion thread, instead of a remote process.  `local` execution mode ensure CPU affinity, unlike in the `remote` mode where acceptor and worker might be running on different CPU cores.

+`--local-executor 1` was made default in v2.4.x series.
+Under `local` execution mode, `--num-workers` flag has no effect, as no remote workers are started.

+To use `remote` execution mode, use `--local-executor 0` flag.
+Then use `--num-workers` to tune number of worker processes.

 ## SyntaxError: invalid syntax